renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 46: ///
 47: /// Results for a complete test run
 48:
-49: namespace unittest
-50: {
-51:
-52: class ITestReporter;
-53: class TestDetails;
-54: class TestSuiteInfo;
-55: class TestFixtureInfo;
-56:
-57: /// <summary>
-58: /// Test results
-59: ///
-60: /// Holds the test results for a complete test run
-61: /// </summary>
-62: class TestResults
-63: {
-64: private:
-65:     /// @brief Selected test reporter
-66:     ITestReporter* m_reporter;
-67:     /// @brief Total count fo tests in test run
-68:     int m_totalTestCount;
-69:     /// @brief Total count of failed tests in test run
-70:     int m_failedTestCount;
-71:     /// @brief Total count of failures in test run
-72:     int m_failureCount;
-73:     /// @brief Flag for failure in current test, set to true if at least one failure occurred in the current test
-74:     bool m_currentTestFailed;
-75:
-76: public:
-77:     explicit TestResults(ITestReporter* reporter = nullptr);
-78:     TestResults(const TestResults&) = delete;
-79:     TestResults(TestResults&&) = delete;
-80:     virtual ~TestResults();
-81:
-82:     TestResults& operator = (const TestResults&) = delete;
-83:     TestResults& operator = (TestResults&&) = delete;
-84:
-85:     void OnTestSuiteStart(TestSuiteInfo* suite);
-86:     void OnTestSuiteFinish(TestSuiteInfo* suite);
-87:     void OnTestFixtureStart(TestFixtureInfo* fixture);
-88:     void OnTestFixtureFinish(TestFixtureInfo* fixture);
-89:     void OnTestStart(const TestDetails& details);
-90:     void OnTestFailure(const TestDetails& details, const baremetal::string& message);
-91:     void OnTestFinish(const TestDetails& details);
-92:
-93:     /// <summary>
-94:     /// Returns the number of tests in the test run
-95:     /// </summary>
-96:     /// <returns>Number of tests in the test run</returns>
-97:     int GetTotalTestCount() const { return m_totalTestCount; }
-98:     /// <summary>
-99:     /// Returns the number of failed tests in the test run
-100:     /// </summary>
-101:     /// <returns>Number of failed tests in the test run</returns>
-102:     int GetFailedTestCount() const { return m_failedTestCount; }
-103:     /// <summary>
-104:     /// Returns the number of failures in the test run
-105:     /// </summary>
-106:     /// <returns>Number of failures in the test run</returns>
-107:     int GetFailureCount() const { return m_failureCount; }
-108:
-109: };
-110:
-111: } // namespace unittest
+49: namespace unittest {
+50:
+51: class ITestReporter;
+52: class TestDetails;
+53: class TestSuiteInfo;
+54: class TestFixtureInfo;
+55:
+56: /// <summary>
+57: /// Test results
+58: ///
+59: /// Holds the test results for a complete test run
+60: /// </summary>
+61: class TestResults
+62: {
+63: private:
+64:     /// @brief Selected test reporter
+65:     ITestReporter* m_reporter;
+66:     /// @brief Total count fo tests in test run
+67:     int m_totalTestCount;
+68:     /// @brief Total count of failed tests in test run
+69:     int m_failedTestCount;
+70:     /// @brief Total count of failures in test run
+71:     int m_failureCount;
+72:     /// @brief Flag for failure in current test, set to true if at least one failure occurred in the current test
+73:     bool m_currentTestFailed;
+74:
+75: public:
+76:     explicit TestResults(ITestReporter* reporter = nullptr);
+77:     TestResults(const TestResults&) = delete;
+78:     TestResults(TestResults&&) = delete;
+79:     virtual ~TestResults();
+80:
+81:     TestResults& operator = (const TestResults&) = delete;
+82:     TestResults& operator = (TestResults&&) = delete;
+83:
+84:     void OnTestSuiteStart(TestSuiteInfo* suite);
+85:     void OnTestSuiteFinish(TestSuiteInfo* suite);
+86:     void OnTestFixtureStart(TestFixtureInfo* fixture);
+87:     void OnTestFixtureFinish(TestFixtureInfo* fixture);
+88:     void OnTestStart(const TestDetails& details);
+89:     void OnTestFailure(const TestDetails& details, const baremetal::string& message);
+90:     void OnTestFinish(const TestDetails& details);
+91:
+92:     /// <summary>
+93:     /// Returns the number of tests in the test run
+94:     /// </summary>
+95:     /// <returns>Number of tests in the test run</returns>
+96:     int GetTotalTestCount() const { return m_totalTestCount; }
+97:     /// <summary>
+98:     /// Returns the number of failed tests in the test run
+99:     /// </summary>
+100:     /// <returns>Number of failed tests in the test run</returns>
+101:     int GetFailedTestCount() const { return m_failedTestCount; }
+102:     /// <summary>
+103:     /// Returns the number of failures in the test run
+104:     /// </summary>
+105:     /// <returns>Number of failures in the test run</returns>
+106:     int GetFailureCount() const { return m_failureCount; }
+107:
+108: };
+109:
+110: } // namespace unittest
 ```

-- Line 66: The member `m_reporter` holds the pointer to the test reporter interface being used
+- Line 65: The member `m_reporter` holds the pointer to the test reporter interface being used
-- Line 68: The member `m_totalTestCount` holds the total number of tests run
+- Line 67: The member `m_totalTestCount` holds the total number of tests run
-- Line 70: The member `m_failedTestCount` holds the total failed test count
+- Line 69: The member `m_failedTestCount` holds the total failed test count
-- Line 72: The member `m_failureCount` holds the total failure count.
+- Line 71: The member `m_failureCount` holds the total failure count.
 A test can have multiple failures
-- Line 74: The member `m_currentTestFailed` is true if any test case for the current test failed
+- Line 73: The member `m_currentTestFailed` is true if any test case for the current test failed
-- Line 77: We declare an explicit constructor taking a pointer to a test reporter interface
+- Line 76: We declare an explicit constructor taking a pointer to a test reporter interface
-- Line 78-79: We remove the copy and move constructors
+- Line 77-78: We remove the copy and move constructors
-- Line 80: We declare the destructor
+- Line 79: We declare the destructor
-- Line 82-83: We remove the assignment and move assignment operators
+- Line 81-82: We remove the assignment and move assignment operators
-- Line 85: The method `OnTestSuiteStart()` marks the start of a test suite run.
+- Line 84: The method `OnTestSuiteStart()` marks the start of a test suite run.
 This will also call `ReportTestSuiteStart()` on the test reporter
-- Line 86: The method `OnTestSuiteFinish()` marks the end of a test suite run.
+- Line 85: The method `OnTestSuiteFinish()` marks the end of a test suite run.
 This will also call `ReportTestSuiteFinish()` on the test reporter
-- Line 87: The method `OnTestFixtureStart()` marks the start of a test fixture run.
+- Line 86: The method `OnTestFixtureStart()` marks the start of a test fixture run.
 This will also call `ReportTestFixtureStart()` on the test reporter
-- Line 88: The method `OnTestFixtureFinish()` marks the end of a test fixture run.
+- Line 87: The method `OnTestFixtureFinish()` marks the end of a test fixture run.
 This will also call `ReportTestFixtureFinish()` on the test reporter
-- Line 89: The method `OnTestStart()` marks the start of a test run.
+- Line 88: The method `OnTestStart()` marks the start of a test run.
 This will also call `ReportTestStart()` on the test reporter
-- Line 90: The method `OnTestFailure()` marks the failure in a test run.
+- Line 89: The method `OnTestFailure()` marks the failure in a test run.
 This will also call `ReportTestFailure()` on the test reporter.
 This is the only method from the previous declaration that changed
-- Line 91: The method `OnTestFinish()` marks the end of a test run.
+- Line 90: The method `OnTestFinish()` marks the end of a test run.
 This will also call `ReportTestFinish()` on the test reporter
-- Line 97: The method `GetTotalTestCount()` returns the total number of tests run
+- Line 96: The method `GetTotalTestCount()` returns the total number of tests run
-- Line 102: The method `GetFailedTestCount()` returns the total number of tests that failed
+- Line 101: The method `GetFailedTestCount()` returns the total number of tests that failed
-- Line 107: The method `GetFailureCount()` returns the total number of failures found.
+- Line 106: The method `GetFailureCount()` returns the total number of failures found.
 A test can have more than one failure

 ### TestResults.cpp {#TUTORIAL_17_UNIT_TEST_INFRASTRUCTURE_TEST_RUNNER_AND_VISITOR___STEP_7_TESTRESULTSCPP}